Quotes from DHSP Students

 DHSP Year: 2021–2022

 Joining DHSP has been one of the best decisions that I took during my freshman year.
-It is my favorite class and I really enjoy taking part in this class.
+It was my favorite class and I really enjoyed taking part in this class.
 Mark makes solving math problems very fun.
 This made all of us discuss problems with each other and solve very difficult math problems with just simple math.
-In class I learned so much more than just math.
+In this class I learnt so much more than just math.

 Liz Kirschner